Protect Your Pregnancy Before You Conceive

 Folic Acid Important continued...

-getting at least 400 mcg of folic acid daily when she is trying to get
+"I always suggest a prenatal vitamin, but if a woman feels more comfortable taking a multivitamin instead, that's OK too, as long as she is getting at least 400 mcg of folic acid daily when she is trying to get pregnant," says Bates.

 The Two-Week Rule